DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-12-04-gdd-india-experience.md

 Overall it was a wonderful event!
 Well managed, lot of talks, insightful discussions, meeting fellow developers and lot more.

-Thank you all at Google for inviting me and hosting an wonderful conference!
+Thank you all at Google for inviting me and hosting a wonderful conference!

 <div style="width: 640px; height: 350px">
     <iframe src="https://www.youtube.com/embed/2WUijLhJaoY?rel=0" frameborder="0" allowfullscreen></iframe>